Derek Winnert

 Despite a jolly enough premise by Muriel Box and Sydney Box (original story and screenplay), this comedy remains resolutely lacklustre.
 But Greenwood’s delightful performance spearheads the game acting turns that just about save the day.
 The tasty support cast, especially the ever-droll Radford and Wayne, as Prendergast and Fotheringham, and Watson as their snooty butler Peabody, and Eileen Joyce’s recital of the Rachmaninoff Piano Concerto provide delicious diversions.

-Radford and Wayne made 11 films together: Crook’s Tour, Dead of Night, Girl in a Million, It’s Not Cricket, The Lady Vanishes, Millions Like Us, Next of Kin, Night Train to Munich, Passport to Pimlico, Quartet, and Stop Press Girl.
+Radford and Wayne made 11 films together: Crook’s Tour, Dead of Night, A Girl in a Million, It’s Not Cricket, The Lady Vanishes, Millions Like Us, The Next of Kin, Night Train to Munich, Passport to Pimlico, Quartet, and Stop Press Girl.

 Also in the cast are Yvonne Owen, Hartley Power, Garry Marsh, Michael Hordern, Jane Hylton, James Knight, Edward Lexy, Millicent Wolf, Charles Rolfe, Aubrey Mallalieu and Julian D’Albie.